omjain2001/slash/README.md

 - Slash in its current form is for people who have some understanding of Python and are comfortable with using the command line interface to interact with systems.
 - Future updates aim to encompass a wide variety of users irrespective of their computer knowledge and background.

+# :bulb: Motivation
+We saw potential in this as e-commerce is a very common tool that people use to buy online.
+Even so, it can be hard to find the best item based on ratings and prices.
+This usually requires several tabs for Amazon, Walmart, and other stores.
+With Slash, this can be made easy, which resonated with the group.
+We strived to add to this as we would like a fully functioning version of Slash in order to make shopping online easier.

 # :sparkles: Contributors